Science at UM [S04-ep06]: Generative AI and Fracture

 In November 2022, the American company OpenAI launched its first large language model.
-That may not mean anything to you, but you are familiar with it under another name: ChatGPT.
-In just three months, this generative artificial intelligence system had attracted more than 100 million users.
-Just one year after its release to the general public, more than half of French people, according to Ipsos, said they knew and understood ChatGPT, with this percentage rising to more than 70% among those under 35 and more than 80% among executives.
+Put that way, it might not ring a bell, yet you’re familiar with it—just under a different name: ChatGPT.
+In just three months, this generative AI system had amassed over 100 million users.
+Just one year after its release to the general public, more than half of French people, according to Ipsos, said they were familiar with and understood ChatGPT—a percentage rising to over 70% among those under 35 and over 80% among executives.
 Among them, 40% said they used it at least once a week.
-So what is ChatGPT used for?
-To help write notes, letters, and research proposals, to generate images, and if you have children, you may have already caught one of them in the act of digital slavery.
+So what do people use ChatGPT for?
+For help drafting notes, letters, and research proposals; for generating images; and if you have children, perhaps you’ve already caught one of them in the midst of digital slavery.

-In short, ChatGPT didn't take long to make a name for itself.
-But with fame comes controversy, and the controversy is as intense as the hype.
-In January 2023, New York City authorities banned ChatGPT in schools, followed shortly thereafter by Sciences Po Paris.
-In Italy, the local data protection authority quickly criticized the chatbot for not complying with the GDPR.
-The city of Montpellier also banned its use by its employees and contractors on the grounds of protecting data confidentiality.
+In short, it didn’t take long for ChatGPT to make a name for itself.
+But where there’s light, there’s also shadow, and the controversy has been just as intense as the hype.
+As early as January 2023, New York City authorities banned ChatGPT in schools, and Sciences Po Paris soon followed suit.
+In Italy, the local data protection authority quickly accused the chatbot of failing to comply with the GDPR.
+The city of Montpellier also banned its use by city employees and contractors on the grounds of protecting the confidentiality of its data.

-So, are we going to work with or despite AI?
-That's the question that researchers at Montpellier Research in Management, including Florence Rodhain and Salloua Zgoulli, asked themselves along with Bernard Fallery when faced with what they call a "tsunami."
-At the beginning of 2023, they launched a Delphi study, which we will come back to later, on generative artificial intelligence systems in higher education: controversial risks and contradictory scenarios.
-And as you will see, it emerges that this AI is not only generative of text or images, but also of division.
+So, are we going to work with or in spite of AI?
+That is the question researchers at Montpellier Research in Management—including Florence Rodhain and Salloua Zgoulli, along with Bernard Fallery—have been asking themselves in the face of what they call a “tsunami.”
+At the start of 2023, they launched a Delphi study—which we’ll return to later—on generative artificial intelligence systems in higher education: controversial risks and conflicting scenarios.
+And as you’ll see, the findings suggest that this AI generates not only text and images but also division.

-In the second part of the program, the report takes us to the Triolet campus to visit the physics and metallurgy store with its director, Thierry Martiré.
-Here, materials are cut into logs, plates, and tubes; they are milled, welded, sanded, and you can also find every type of screw and bolt imaginable.
+In the second half of the program, the segment takes us to the Triolet campus to tour the physics and metallurgy shop with its director, Thierry Martiré.
+Here, materials are cut into logs, sheets, and tubes; they are milled, welded, and sandblasted, and you can also find every kind of screw and bolt imaginable.

 Co-production: Divergence FM / University of Montpellier